aschoerk/GoMemDb/README.md

 ** need to do locking using fields in Tuple, no extra Lockmanager-Lockstorage - xmax is used for that, if tra is in state isStarted, the record is locked
 ** need to keep track of changed records during transaction -> not necessary, use handling of postgres here
-* Transactions plus MVCC plus Multiuser-Capability <-- done on module - level ** need to implement the sql-statements (BEGIN, COMMIT, ROLLBACK, SET AUTOCOMMIT, SET ROLLBACKONLY) to be able to control transactions via statements
+* Transactions plus MVCC plus Multiuser-Capability <-- done on module - level ** need to implement the sql-statements (BEGIN, COMMIT, ROLLBACK, SET AUTOCOMMIT, SET ROLLBACKONLY) to be able to control transactions via statements <<- started
 * Backing of Memory-Changes via persistent storage
 * AGGREGATE FUNCTIONS
 * GROUP BY
 * HAVING
 * NULL handling
 * JOINS
+* SAVEPOINTs

 ### Next issues